AI-Driven Mobility Management for High-Speed Railway Communications: Compressed Measurements and Proactive Handover: AI-Based Proactive Handover Mechanism for HSR Communications

-The channel used in our experiments is generated by QuaDRiGa, where we consider the UMa scenario and center frequency 30 GHz.
-We deploy 7 BSs, and each BS is equipped with three half-wavelength spaced uniform plane arrays (UPAs) with sector orientation of 30, 150 and -90 degrees.
-We generate four datasets corresponding to various UE speeds of 60 km/h, 120 km/h, 350 km/h, and 500 km/h.
+The L1-RSRP and L3-RSRP in our experiments are generated using a system-level simulation platform introduced in Section II.B.
+We have uploaded two datasets to GitHub with detailed descriptions and scenario configurations.\footnote{\url{https://github.com/wc253/dataset_mobility_management}} Beam-level and cell-level setups differ mainly in how they handle interference.
+Beam-level experiments focus on intra-cell beam switching and disregard inter-cell interference.
+In contrast, cell-level experiments involve inter-cell handover and account for inter-cell interference by modeling it stochastically in our setup.
 Each dataset comprises 50,000 samples, which are split into training, validation, and test sets in a 3:1:1 ratio.
 For the proposed two approaches with equidistant sampling, L1-RSRP of 50\% beams in each cell or all beams in 50\% cells are selected as input to the AI model.
 The batch size is 256 and the maximum epoch is 800.
 The learning rate dynamically changes from $10^{-3}$ to $10^{-8}$, utilizing the adaptive moment estimation optimizer.
 The RSRP difference is one evaluation metric of prediction accuracy for cell-level mobility management, which reflects the disparity between the predicted L3-RSRP and the actual L3-RSRP of all cells.
 In addition, we also consider the RLF rates as the system-level evaluation metric to illustrate the overall handover performance of the communication system.

-The RSRP difference between the AI predictions and the actual measurements is shown in Fig. \ref{RSRP difference of AI models}.
 The experimental results show that both CNN-based and LSTM-based models show excellent cell-level temporal prediction performance.
 Table \ref{RLF rates of AI and Non-AI} shows the significantly reduced RLF rates in AI-assisted cell handover processes.
 Remarkably, the proposed two approaches to reduce the measurement overhead for cell-level beam management, labeled as Part\_Cell and Part\_Beam, achieve comparable RLF performance with the traditional approach using all beam measurements of all cells, labeled as All\_Beam\_Cell, while we can save 50\% beam measurement overhead for HSR communications.
-Furthermore, as shown in Table \ref{RLF rates of AI and Non-AI}, the flops and total parameters of the CNN-based model are much lower than those of the LSTM-based model.
+Furthermore, as shown in Table \ref{RLF rates of AI and Non-AI}, the number of flops and total parameters of the CNN-based model are much lower than those of the LSTM-based model, while achieving comparable performance.